How to get free and discounted internet

 Internet providers with low-cost programs

-Many ISPs offer low-cost programs to help customers get free internet if they’re eligible for the ACP.
-We’ve listed some of the top ISPs’ low-cost programs below.
+Many ISPs offer low-cost programs to help customers get free internet if they’re qualified, defined by income levels:

 Xfinity Internet Essentials program

-Customers can get Xfinity Internet Essentials at no cost if they are eligible for the ACP.
+Customers can get Xfinity Internet Essentials at a lower cost if they are eligible.
 You can get up to 100 Mbps as well as free equipment.

 AT&T Access program

-If you’re eligible for the ACP, you can enroll in AT&T’s Access program to get internet for free.
+Qualified people can enroll in AT&T’s Access program to get low-cost internet with no equipment fees or deposits.
 You’ll be eligible for free internet up to 100 Mbps.

 Verizon Forward program

-Verizon’s Forward program provides free Fios internet or 5G Home Internet for eligible ACP customers.
+Verizon’s Forward program provides free Fios internet or 5G Home Internet for eligible customers.

 Government resources for discounted internet